hutli/empire-map/README.md

 ## Docker

-The easiest way to build everything is through docker, remember to change the [constants](#Constasts)!
+The easiest way to build everything is through docker, remember to change the [constants](#Constasts) before building!

 ```bash
 docker-compose up --build